Have you set up a household budget yet? It’s a great tool for tracking your monthly expenses and income – and planning for the future.

 If you don’t keep your monthly bills handy, sign on to your online bank account and check your monthly statements.
 You’ll be able track what you’ve paid for with your debit card, as well as any paper checks you’ve written.

 These are costs that stay the same - things such as rent or mortgage payments, car payments, student loans and your cable bill.
 Don’t forget regular but occasional things like car or life insurance bills.

 These are bills you have to pay monthly but have totals that can vary – things like gas, electric, water and phone bills, as well credit card payments.

-This category includes things like fuel for your car, groceries, as well as entertainment costs – such as going out to eat, drink, watch a movie - or vacations and other travel.
+This category includes things like fuel for your car, groceries, as well as entertainment costs – such as going out to eat, drink, watch a movie - or vacations and other travel expenses.

 Irregular expenses and cash

-These are miscellaneous things such as clothes; gifts for birthdays and holidays; medical co-pays or prescriptions; printer ink; donations to charities; sporting events; and cash you might spend for things like snacks.
+These are miscellaneous things such as clothes; gifts for birthdays and holidays; medical co-pays or prescriptions; printer ink; donations to charities; sporting events; and cash you might spend on snacks or other small purchases.

 Expect the unexpected

 You should also set aside money each month for unexpected expenses such as emergency medical bills or car repairs.